nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Adding a person: `add person`

-Adds a person to the address book.
+You can add a person to the address book.

 **Format**: `add person n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS st/STATUS [t/TAG]…​`